hapax/hapax.github.io/assets/teaching.md

 His gravestone even bears the enigmatic Latin phrase

 <span style="padding-left: 20px; display:block">
-<i>Eadem mutato resurgo.</i>
+<i>Eadem mutato resurgo.
+(Although changed, I shall arise the same.)</i>
 </span>

-This means "Although changed, I shall arise the same", a clear reference to the marvellous spiral.
+This is a clear reference to the marvellous spiral.

 ##### 3.3.
 Sand piles, slopes and self-organisation <a id="sec-3-3" name="sec-3-3"></a>

-Our final redo is the sand pile, taking inspiration from the model of [Bouchard, Cates, Prakesh and Edwards (1994)](https://jp1.journaldephysique.org/articles/jp1/abs/1994/10/jp1v4p1383/jp1v4p1383.html).
+Our final revision is the sand pile, taking inspiration from the model of [Bouchard, Cates, Prakesh and Edwards (1994)](https://jp1.journaldephysique.org/articles/jp1/abs/1994/10/jp1v4p1383/jp1v4p1383.html).
 They split a pile of sand into two components: a *standing layer*, which is the large blob of stable sand at the bottom of the pile, and a *rolling